Someone @-mentioning the PushMetrics agent in a Slack channel

 Stay quiet when needed

-In a busy thread the agent can decide a message wasn't meant for it and not reply.
+In a busy thread the agent can decide a message wasn't meant for it and just stay quiet.
 More on this below.

-Even if the conversation is happening in the PushMetrics web app, the agent can post to Slack.
-To make that work, you share a Slack block with the agent.
+Even if the conversation is happening in the PushMetrics web app, the agent can still post to Slack.
+The trick is that you share a Slack block with the agent.

-A Slack block is a saved Slack destination: which workspace to post to, the default channel, and how the message should be formatted.
-Once it's shared with an agent, the agent can use it to:
+A Slack block is a saved destination: which workspace to post to, the default channel, formatting rules.
+Once it's shared, the agent can:

-• Reply in a specific thread, including the thread that started the conversation.
+• Reply in a specific thread, including the one that started the conversation.

-• Attach CSV files (from query results) and chart images.
+• Attach CSVs (from query results) and chart images.

-• Customise the wording while still going to the right place.
+• Tweak the wording while still routing through the same destination.

-So you can ask the agent for "today's pipeline summary, posted to #sales-updates", and that's exactly what shows up in the channel.
+So you can ask for "today's pipeline summary, posted to #sales-updates" and that's what shows up.
+No separate workflow setup needed.

 When several people are in the thread

-Slack channels are noisy.
-Several humans might be chatting in the same thread the agent is in, not all of it directed at the agent.
-The agent knows the difference and stays out of the way when a message clearly wasn't meant for it.
+Slack channels get noisy.
+Multiple humans might be chatting in the same thread the agent is in, with not all of it directed at the agent.
+The agent knows the difference and stays quiet when a message clearly wasn't meant for it.

-When the agent joins a thread that's already in progress, it pulls in the recent messages first, so it understands the context before it answers.
+When it does join a thread that's already in motion, it pulls the previous messages in first so it knows what people were talking about before it answers.

 🤫

-This is one of the most useful Slack-specific behaviours.
-Without it, an agent in a busy channel would chime in on every single message, which gets old fast.
+This is one of the more useful Slack-specific behaviours.
+Without it, an agent in a busy channel would chime in on every message it could see, which gets old very fast.

-A few details that aren't obvious but make a real difference.
+A few details that aren't obvious but matter:

 • One thread, one conversation.
 Replies in the same Slack thread always continue the same PushMetrics conversation.
-A fresh thread starts a fresh one.
+A new thread = a new conversation.

 • Slack users get auto-added as recipients.
-The first time a Slack user @-mentions an agent, PushMetrics adds them to your recipient list so the agent can mention them, email them, or reply privately later.
+First time a Slack user @-mentions an agent, they're added to your recipient list automatically so the agent can email them, mention them, or DM them later.

-• Direct messages are off by default.
-A workspace admin can switch them on per-channel mapping.
-Same for public-channel mentions.
+• DMs are off by default.
+An admin can switch them on per inbound channel.
+Same for @-mentions.

-• The agent only sees channels you've explicitly mapped.
-If a channel isn't connected to an agent, mentions in it are ignored.
+• The agent only sees channels you've mapped.
+If a channel isn't connected, mentions in it are ignored.

 • Mentions get resolved.
-When you write <@U123> or #sales-updates in a message, the agent sees real names, not Slack IDs.
+When you write <@U123> or #sales-updates, the agent sees real names, not raw Slack IDs.

 What happens between Slack and PushMetrics

-You don't need to know any of this to use Slack agents, but if you're curious about what PushMetrics does behind the scenes when a Slack message arrives, here it is.
+You don't need to know any of this to use Slack agents, but if you're curious what's happening behind the scenes when a Slack message lands, here's the short version.

 1. Verify it's really from Slack

-Every event is checked against the workspace's Slack signing secret.
-The timestamp must be within 5 minutes of now.
-Anything that fails is rejected.
+Every event is checked against the workspace's Slack signing secret using HMAC.
+The timestamp on the request must be within 5 minutes of now.
+Anything that fails either check is dropped.
+No replay attacks, no forged events.

 2. Skip duplicates